 Generally, good landscaping has been identified to increase the value of properties, especially when you opt for xeriscaping.
 While most people would argue that xeriscaping may be expensive, the increase in commercial property value definitely outweighs the current cost.

 Xeriscaping is that ultimate solution to lush and beautiful landscapes that need little or no water and are capable of withstanding some of the harshest weather conditions.
 This practice can only be achieved based on these principles.

 Planning and Design

 The first principle of xeriscaping is planning and design.
 To get started, you need to think about how your property will be used as well as the many features it should have.
-For instance, you may decide to have a shed, a patio, a vegetable garden, or even a butterfly garden.
+For instance, you may decide to have a shed, a patio, a vegetable garden, a food forest, or even a butterfly garden.
 You also need to point out where pathways will cut across to and how much sun each of the areas will receive.
 You will need to carefully plan before you can xeriscape.

 Once you have successfully planned out everything, even the tiniest details, the next step would be to get to the design process.
 The design could just be a scale drawing of your property, the features, and other aspects you want in it.
 To get an idea of what the final design would look like, a tracing paper could just be the best tool to try your ideas on.
 This will not only help you envision the project in its entirety, but it will also help you locate the various features of the property at the same time laying a framework or sequence to begin work on.

 Irrigation has proven to be beneficial in xeriscaping especially in the first couple of years when the roots of the plants are still developing.
 Even after the plant root has been established or firmly rooted in the ground, irrigation may still be necessary depending on the needs of the plant as well as the landscape design.
 An example of this is certain parts of New Mexico where landscapes will need irrigation for the entire lifespan of the plant.